bhrutledge/exploring-venv/slides.md

 ^D
 ```

-Adds shell commands for adding and activating virtual environments by name
+Adds shell commands for adding and activating virtualenvs by name

-Creates virtual environments in `$WORKON_HOME`
+Creates virtualenvs in `$WORKON_HOME`

 Creates project directories in `$PROJECT_HOME`

 Adds hook scripts for `activate` and `deactivate` (e.g., for environment variables)

 ---
-template: wrapper

 ```
 $ mkproject -p python3 api_project